rheia-framework/RHEIA/docs/sphinx/energy system models.rst

 The uncertainty on the specific GHG emission for grid electricity consumption depends on the scenarios for the evolution of the electricity mix.
 The inflation rate (:math:`\mathrm{infl\_rate}`) is considered uncertain based on the unknown evolution of the inflation over the system lifetime, respectively.

+For each component, the economic and environmental parameters are subject to epistemic uncertainty.
+Indeed, by considering generic models, the uncertainty lies in the lack of specifying the exact characteristics of the component.
+To illustrate, the CAPEX for each component is subject to the current price range on the market.
+As the investment cost is paid at the beginning of the project, no future (i.e. aleatory) uncertainty is considered for this parameter.
+Similar assumptions are made on the GHG emissions during the manufacturing of each component.
+To illustrate, the uncertainty on the GHG emissions during the manufacturing of the hydrogen storage tank relates to the amount of recycled steel that has been used, an uncertainty that can be addressed by specifying the hydrogen tank and its manufacturer.

 The following table lists the uncertainty characterization of the specific parameters described above.

 .. list-table:: Stochastic space for the photovoltaic-hydrogen system